meekaj/current-energy-prices/README.md

-# US Energy Prices Visualization
+# US Energy Prices Visualisation

 This Python program provides a visual analysis of US energy prices over time, specifically focusing on Crude Oil Prices (WTI), and Henry Hub Natural Gas Spot Prices from the year 2000 onwards.